 Ani Motion inserted.
 Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

-Converting disparate analytics data into actionable insights, accessible to everyone in one place
+Converting disparate analytics data into actionable insights, accessible to everyone in Telegram

 Summary

-After repositioning the Adaki brand from gaming to blockchain-authenticated streetwear and collectibles, we needed a way to consolidate data from GA, Plausible, Shopify, X, and other platforms.
-Tracking what worked and what didn’t was essential to shaping our next steps.
+After repositioning the Adaki brand from gaming to blockchain-authenticated streetwear and collectibles, I needed a way to consolidate data from GA, Plausible, Shopify, X, and other platforms.
+Tracking what worked and what didn’t was essential to shaping the next steps.

 5